-Department Ministers, Permanent Secretaries, Chief Executives, management board members and senior executives
+• Department Ministers, Permanent Secretaries, Chief Executives, management board members and senior executives

-Identification of, responsibilities of and biographical details of Ministers, senior civil servants at SCS2 and above in the department and those making strategic and operational decisions about providing the department's services.
-Biographical details that are not work related should be published only with consent.
+Identification of, responsibilities of and biographical details of Ministers, senior civil servants at Grade 3 and above in the department and those making strategic and operational decisions about the provision of the department's services.
+Any biographical details that are not work related should be published only with consent.

-Locations of, and contact details for, the authority
+• Locations of, and contact details for, the authority

-This should cover the department at all levels, from the central body to offices open to the public for conducting the department's business.
+This should cover the department at all levels, from the central body to offices open to the public for the conducting the department's business.
 Where possible, give named contacts.